-Glossary of Term

-Templates for Family Communication (saved separately)

-Visual Aids (saved separately)
+Glossary of Term Templates for Family Communication (saved separately) Visual Aids (saved separately)

-INTRODUCTION >>
+Introduction >>

-Over the past 18 months, school leaders, and nurses have gone above and beyond to prioritize the health and safety of our students, teachers, and families.
-As we enter the next phase of the pandemic and continue to work together to ensure as many students as possible can access the benefits of in-person learning, we have updated our COVID-19 procedural guidelines to reflect the most recent guidance from health and education experts.
+Throughout the COVID-19 pandemic, school leaders, and nurses have gone above and beyond to prioritize the health and safety of our students, teachers, and families.
+As we continue to work together to ensure as many students as possible can access the benefits of in-person learning, we have updated our COVID-19 procedural guidelines to reflect the most recent guidance from health and education experts.